-- Transport time less than 1 hour: - BSA > 20%: 20 mL/kg IV warm 0.9% NaCI, over 10 30 minutes.(Does not 0 need to be on a pump) - BSA < 20%: 10 mL/kg warm IV 0.9% NaCl, over 10 30 minutes.
+- Transport time less than 1 hour: - BSA > 20%: 20 mL/kg warm IV fluids\, over 10 30 minutes.(Does not need to be on a pump) - BSA < 20%: 10 mL/kg warm IV fluids\, over 10 30 minutes.

-Consult Medical Control:

-- 0 Transport time greater than 1 hour and/or - Patient has signs of shock 0

-An IO device can be inserted through burned skin as long as the underlying bone has not been compromised.
-Protocol Continues 40
+- Consult Medical Control: - o Transport time greater than 1 hour and/or - Patient has signs of shock - An IO device can be inserted through burned skin as long as the underlying bone has not been compromised.

-Burns/Electrocution/Lightning 4.0 Adult & Pediatric
+Burns/Electrocution/Lightning Adult & Pediatric

-Refer to Pain Management Protocol 2.15.
+Refer to Pain Management Protocol 2.16.

-Transport Decision:
+Air Medical Transport Considerations:

-Consider air medical transport for major burns with greater than 20% BSA and/or inhalation • injury with risk of airway compromise.
+- Major burns with greater than 20% BSA and/or inhalation injury with risk of airway compromise. - Electrocution injuries with loss of consciousness, arrhythmia, or any respiratory abnormality.